ClickHouse/ClickHouse/docs/en/development/developer_instruction.md

 ClickHouse uses several external libraries for building.
 Most of them do not need to be installed separately as they are built together with ClickHouse from the sources located in the submodules.
 You can check the list in `contrib`.

-There is a couple of libraries that are not built from sources but are supplied by the system: ICU and Readline, and thus are recommended to be installed.
+There is one library that is not built from sources but is supplied by the system: Readline, and thus are recommended to be installed.

-Ubuntu: `sudo apt install libicu-dev libreadline-dev`
+Ubuntu: `sudo apt install libreadline-dev`

-Mac OS X: `brew install icu4c readline`
+Mac OS X: `brew install readline`

 However, these libraries are optional and ClickHouse can well be built without them.
 ICU is used for support of `COLLATE` in `ORDER BY` (i.e. for sorting in turkish alphabet).
 Readline is used for more convenient command input in clickhouse-client.